September 19, 2017

 If your mortgage payments are current:

-• The subject property must be principal residence (Fannie Mae routinely declines short sales on non owner occupied property where the owner is current)
+• The subject property must be principal residence (Fannie Mae and Freddie Mac routinely decline short sales on non owner occupied property where the owner is current).

-• You must have a hardship (What qualifies as a hardship?)
+• You must have a hardship that qualifies for imminent default.
+(What qualifies as a hardship?)

-Fannie Mae offers a streamline short sale option involving less documentation if:
+Fannie Mae and Freddie Mac offer a streamline short sale option involving less documentation if:

 • Mortgage payments are 90 days+ behind